 This is a short itinerary.
 The detailed program will be available only for interested participants in order to protect local communities, children, people and the privacy of our NGO Staff on the field.

-International Flights to Phnom Penh, Arrival on 21.3.18.
+International Flights to Phnom Penh, Arrival in Phnom Penh.
 Overnight in Phnom Penh

 In the morning we visit the Royal Palace built in 1866 by the predecessors of King Norodom.
 The most evident feature of the palace in Khmer style is its beautiful color.
 Next to the Royal Palace is the Silver Pagoda (Temple of the Emerald Buddha), where there is a large exposure of Buddha statues that were decorated and made with diamonds and emeralds, gold and silver.